 “It is true, Charlotte.
 He has so many fine traits and yet…”

 Charlotte shook her head and took her friend’s hand.
 “Must you always so painstakingly evaluate one’s character?
-You will never find a gentleman who fits every criteria of the man you want to marry.”
+You will never find a gentleman who fits every standard of the man you want to marry.”
 She sighed and looked down.
 “I know I am more practical than you, but if a good, kind gentleman began to single me out, I would welcome it.
 Neither of us can afford to be too particular.”

 “I do welcome his attentions, Charlotte.”
 Elizabeth laughed.
 “But it is still too soon for me to have developed a strong feeling of love for him.”